-In cases in which the student has chosen option two above, or in cases involving more serious infractions possibly resulting in final disciplinary probation, suspension, or expulsion, the Vice President of Student Affairs will schedule a Student Disciplinary Committee hearing.
+In cases in which the student has chosen option two above, or in cases involving more serious infractions possibly resulting in final disciplinary probation, suspension, or expulsion, the Director of Student Services will schedule a Student Disciplinary Committee hearing.
 The time set for the hearing shall not be more than ten school days after the student has been notified.
-Maximum time limits for scheduling of hearings may be extended at the discretion of the Vice President of Student Affairs.
+Maximum time limits for scheduling of hearings may be extended at the discretion of the Director of Student Services.

-If the student cannot be contacted or fails to attend the information session, the Vice President of Student Affairs may set a time for a hearing on the charge(s) and will attempt to orally communicate the time for the hearing to the student through normal and reasonable communication channels.
-If the student cannot be reached, the Vice President will send a certified letter, return receipt requested, to the current address provided by the student.
+If the student cannot be contacted or fails to attend the information session, the Director of Student Services may set a time for a hearing on the charge(s) and will attempt to orally communicate the time for the hearing to the student through normal and reasonable communication channels.
+If the student cannot be reached, the Director of Student Services will send a certified letter, return receipt requested, to the current address provided by the student.